lostNG/slacknowdemopython/README.md

 # slacknowdemopython
-Demo showing how to use Slack with Now serverless and Python
+Demo showing how to use Slack with Now serverless, Python and Flask